kstenerud/hyver/README.md

 Example
 -------

 On July 1st, 2019, you released two versions on track 2, and 1 version on track 3.
 The first release on track 2 introduced minor (but necessary) breaking changes.
-The release on track 3 deprecated some APIs and also had some unfortunately necessary breaking changes.
+The release on track 3 introduced new features, deprecated some APIs and also had some unfortunately necessary breaking changes.

     2.2019.07.01.1-b
     2.2019.07.01.2
-    3.2019.07.01.1-bd
+    3.2019.07.01.1-bdn

-Later that day, you realize that `3.2019.07.01.1-bd` exposes the user passwords, but for whatever reason you're not able to retract it from release.
+Later on, you realize that `3.2019.07.01.1` exposes the user passwords, but for whatever reason you're not able to retract it from release.
 In such a case, you tag the same code again:

     3.2019.07.01.1-z